shotaro-n-nakamura/shotaro-n-nakamura.github.io/aboutme.md

 My name is Lauren Hennelly and I'm a Ph.D Candidate in the [Mammalian Ecology and Conservation Unit](https://mecu.ucdavis.edu/) at the University of California, Davis.

 I'm broadly interested in studying the processes that influence patterns in genomic variation across populations and between species.
-I also have a strong interest in studying thed behavior, ecology and evolution of mammals.
+I also have a strong interest in studying the behavior, ecology and evolution of mammals.
 Through this research, I hope to provide important information to guide conservation management and help create effective conservation programs for various species. d
 My current thesis research is broadly on the genomic history of wolf-like canids in Asia, with a focus on South and Central Asia.